-Assignment #1: Write a (minimum) three page, 12 pt. font, double-spaced reaction to Lawson's article, taking a pro or con position to his thesis.
-Feel free to draw on your own experiences in or with state agencies to inform your position.
-Due: Email to me by Monday April 7 by 5pm.
+Assignment #1: Write a 2-3 page, 12 pt. font, double-spaced reaction to Lawson's article, taking a pro or con position to his thesis.
+Feel free to draw on your own experiences in or with state agencies to inform your position, but please avoid informal "I" writing to the extent it supplants critical thinking-this should still be an expository essay!
+Due: Tuesday January 13 by 6pm.

-Assignment #2: Write a (minimum) three page, 12 pt. font, double-spaced reaction to Richard's article.
-Consider the extent to which the PRA hinders or helps the effective delivery of government services, in your opinion.
-Do you agree with Richard's solution to what he sees as a problem?
+Assignment #2: Write a 2-3 page, 12 pt. font, double-spaced reaction to Richard's article.
+Consider the extent to which the PRA hinders or helps the effective delivery of government services.
+Questions to think about: Do you agree with Richard's solution to what he sees as a problem?
 Why or why not?
 Do you agree that there is a problem?
-Bring finished draft to class on April 28 for peer workshop.
+Bring finished draft to class on February 3 for peer workshop.
 Following the workshop, you may revise if you wish.
-Due to me via email by Monday May 5 by 5pm.
+Due to me: Tuesday February 10 by 6pm.